sxthunder/CodeFuse-Agent/README.md

 </div>

 ## CodeFuse-Agent
-**Codefuse-APAR** is a state-of-the-art framework for Automated Program Repair (APR) designed to significantly enhance the accuracy and efficiency of software bug fixes through a multi-dimensional, multi-layered strategy.
-While traditional APR methods are often confined to single-path searches, Codefuse-APAR innovatively combines **Step-wise Optimization** with **Trajectory-wise Verification**, building a dynamic, robust, and scalable repair system.
+**Codefuse-Agent** is a state-of-the-art framework for Automated Program Repair (APR) designed to significantly enhance the accuracy and efficiency of software bug fixes through a multi-dimensional, multi-layered strategy.
+While traditional APR methods are often confined to single-path searches, Codefuse-Agent innovatively combines **Step-wise Optimization** with **Trajectory-wise Verification**, building a dynamic, robust, and scalable repair system.

 We believe that high-quality code repair requires not only powerful generation capabilities but also precise judgment and verification mechanisms.
-Codefuse-APAR is built to solve this core challenge.
+Codefuse-Agent is built to solve this core challenge.

 > 📦 **Note**: Core code is being prepared and will be open-sourced soon.
 Stay tuned!